HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 A simple solution to this is to do `getline` twice.
 Or perhaps after doing it the first time, do it again if the string was empty.

-## Exercise 3
+> ## Exercise 2
+>

-Make a program that asks you for your age, and then your name, and then prints both.
+> Make a program that asks you for your age, and then your name, and then prints both.
+>

-Make sure spaces in the name are handled correctly.
+> Make sure spaces in the name are handled correctly.
+>

-Make sure inputting the name works both on a separate line and on the same name as the age.
+> Make sure inputting the name works both on a separate line and on the same name as the age.

-## Manipulating strings
+## Operations on strings

-`std::string`, in addition to `[]` and `.size()` (which is shares with `std::vector`) has some additional features.

-For example:
+Here are some things you can do to strings:

-### Substrings
+### Getting substrings

 ```cpp
 std::string s = "Hello!";